pace-neutrons/Horace/documentation/user_docs/docs/manual/Plotting.rst

 pd (plot data)
 ==============

 Overplotting command for 1-dimensional objects only, plotting markers, errorbars, and connecting lines.

-If the current window is a 1-dimensional figure window the existing plot is overplotted.
-If there is no current figure window then it plot a new one.
-If you use this command and the current figure window does not correspond to a 1-dimensional object, then a new figure window will also be created.
+- If the current window is a 1-dimensional figure window the existing plot is overplotted.

+- If there is no current figure window then it plots a new one.

+- If you use this command and the current figure window does not correspond to a 1-dimensional object, then a new figure window will also be created.

 ::